 When shooting a scene in which your subject goes way into the distance – to a point of convergence – you’ll need a narrow aperture to produce a wider DoF.

 The photo below was shot at my maximum aperture of f/22 for 30 seconds at ISO 100.
 I could get away with these settings because I was relying on a bright source of light to be my subject.
-When shooting a scene like this, always focus about a third of the depth into the photo to create the best depth of field.
+When shooting a scene like this, always focus about a third of the depth into the photo.
+This creates the best depth of field.

 In incredibly dark places, raise your ISO and shutter speed at the same time, while lowering your aperture.

-The photo below was taken at night in the middle of the woods, with local light pollution being the only light source.
+I took the photo below at night in the middle of the woods.
+Local light pollution was the only light source.

 Think before you shoot.
 Decide exactly what you’re shooting and whether you want grain, a deep DoF, or light trails.
 You’ll easily be able to work out the settings for yourself from there.